Dates to Remember

 - Refer to the powerpoint presentations posted in the right-hand column for tips on how to help your student with organizational skills, homework, and test-prep.

 - Talk with your student's teacher, if needed.
 Teachers can be e-mailed through schoolloop.

 - Math Tutoring: Provided by math teachers for all students interested in getting math help.
 Each teacher has a different time and day of the week for tutoring, so please contact your student’s math teacher for more information.

 - Helpful websites to use at home: Hotmath.com: math help for all grade levels; see teacher for password; classzone.com; khanacademy.com

-- Study Skills Workshops: Workshops offered first Tuesday of each month (exception in October and March) during all three lunches for students whose grades are impacted by poor study skills.
+- Study Skills Workshops: Workshops offered first Tuesday of each month (exception in October) during all three lunches for students whose grades are impacted by poor study skills.
 Topics addressed include note-taking, test-taking, organization skills and time management.
 Students should bring their lunches on that day and report directly to the library.
 For additional information, contact the Counseling Office.

 - Study Skills Elective: This semester elective is designed for 8th grade students whose grades are at a C- or lower.
 In the Study Skills Class, students will be working on building better study habits and study skills, including test taking, time management, and motivation.

 - Peer Mentoring: Peer Mentors are 7th and 8th graders who help 6th graders have a successful transition into middle school.
 Peer Mentors help students get organized, learn how to study, and make friends.
 This program takes place on Tuesdays, during Advisory.
 If you are interested in having your 6th grader participate in Peer Mentoring, please contact the counseling office.